JasonD2019/Minesweeper-JS/Documentation/README.md

 Description: This is a puzzle game.
-The objective of the game is to clear a rectangular board containing hidden mines without click any of them, with help from clues about the number of neighboring mines in 8 directions.
+The objective of the game is to clear a rectangular board containing hidden mines without clicking any of them, using clues about the number of neighboring mines in any of the 8 directions.
-User can choose the map size, number of mines and user also can mark the bomb with flag on the board .
+User can choose the map size, number of mines and user can also mark the bomb with a flag on the board .

 Prerequisites: